4Geeks logo

 Things you should know about CSS

 • What is CSS, and what is it used for?
-Thanks to CSS, we can select specific elements in the HTML and style them with colors, etc.
+Thanks to CSS, we can select specific elements in the HTML and style them with colors, sizes, etc.

 • When should I use the #id selector?
-Never, we will use #ids only when coding in javascript.
+Never, we will use #ids only when coding in JavaScript.

 Things you should know about programming